-- The Personnel Committee shall consist of: the Governing Board Chair and Vice-Chair; the County Board of Supervisors' member of the Governing Board (if such member is not serving as Chair or Vice-Chair); the County Representative; and the Chair of the Operations Committee (or Vice-Chair if the County Representative is serving as Chair of the Operations Committee). - 2.
-The Personnel Committee shall perform the following functions: - a.
-Serve as a forum for dispute resolution resulting from the Staff staff. - b.
-With input from the full Governing Board, conduct performance reviews of the Library Director and make recommendations to the County as the final authority. - c.
-Initiate and conduct a recruitment and selection process for Library of up to three qualified candidates with a recommendation to the County Representative for final selection and appointment.
+The Personnel Committee shall consist of: the Governing Board Chair and Vice-Chair; the County Board of Supervisors' member of the Governing Board (if such member is not serving as Chair or Vice-Chair); the County Representative; and the Chair of the Operations Committee (or Vice-Chair if the County Representative is serving as Chair of the Operations Committee).

-Services Agreement, or other matters involving services provided to the Library JPA by County
+2. The Personnel Committee shall perform the following functions: a.
+Serve as a forum for dispute resolution resulting from the Staff Services Agreement, or other matters involving services provided to the Library JPA by County staff.